ghc/ghc/docs/users_guide/profiling.rst

     "big" CAF cost-centre.
 With this option, all CAFs get their own cost-centre.
 An "if all else fails" option…

+.. ghc-flag:: -fprof-manual
+    :shortdesc: Process manual ``SCC`` annotations.
+    :type: dynamic
+    :reverse: -fno-prof-manual
+    :category:

+    :default: on

+    Process (or ignore) manual ``SCC`` annotations.
+Can be helpful to ignore annotations from libraries which are not desired.

 .. ghc-flag:: -auto-all
     :shortdesc: *(deprecated)* Alias for :ghc-flag:`-fprof-auto`
     :type: dynamic